 Can you visit the Dry Tortugas National Park year-round?

-Yes, the park is open year-round, though it’s important to check for weather conditions and book your ferry or seaplane in advance.
+Yes, the park is open year-round, though it’s important to check for weather conditions and book your ferry or plane in advance.

 What is the importance of the Freedom Tower in Miami?